stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 child zone.
 When there are changes to several child zones, the sender MUST send a separate notification for each one.

-Because of the security model where a notification by itself never causes a change (it can only speed up the time until the next check for the same thing), the sender's identity is not crucial.
-This opens up the possibility of having an arbitrary party (e.g., a side-car service) send the notifications to the parent, thereby enabling this functionality even before the emergence of native support in nameserver software.

-While the receiving side will often be a scanning service provided by the registry itself, it is expected that in the ICANN RRR model, some registries will prefer registrars to conduct CDS/CDNSKEY processing.
-In such cases, the registrar notification endpoint should be published in the parent zone, enabling the child to direct their notifications to the appropriate target.
-From the perspective of the child, it is inconsequential who's in charge of processing the notification: the NOTIFY message is simply sent to the published address.

 ### Timing

 When a primary name server publishes a new RRset in the child, there